Marijuana & THC OVI Defense

 An experienced OVI attorney can defend against marijuana OVIs.
 These defenses typically focus on:

-1. Whether the police officer had a valid reason to stop the vehicle.
+1. Whether the officer had a valid reason to stop the vehicle.

-2. Whether the police officer had a reasonable suspicion to expand the scope of the traffic stop to investigate an OVI.
+2. Whether the officer had reasonable suspicion to expand the stop into an OVI investigation.

-3. Whether the police officer had probable cause to arrest the person.
+3. Whether the officer had probable cause to arrest.

-4. Whether the police officer complied with the statutory requirements for drug testing.
+4. Whether the officer met the statutory requirements for drug testing.

-5. Whether the drug test itself was conducted properly.
+5. Whether the test itself was conducted properly.

 The evolving laws surrounding marijuana raise important questions about existing case law related to reasonable suspicion for expanding the scope of stops, searches, and probable cause for arrests.
 Previously, marijuana was illegal in all circumstances, which allowed police greater discretion.
 However, with its legalization in many contexts, law enforcement may now face increased scrutiny.